TEACH in COLOMBIA Program

 CE by API pre-arranges and guarantees your teaching placement before you leave home to ensure an easy and hassle-free transition to your new life abroad.

 Participants will have housing arranged and included in their program during the two-weeks orientation in Bogota, and their first month on site in their host city.
 Housing will be in shared hostels.
 Participants will be responsible to arrange their own housing for the remainder of the program.
 Most volun-teachers rent a private or shared (with other volun-teachers) room or apartment from a local Colombian family.
+Past teachers' rent ranges from US$150-$400, depending on location and amenities.
 Our partner's regional coordinators will be able to assist you to determine the ideal areas to live in your host city.

 Two-week, all-inclusive orientation in Bogotá, Colombia.
 Shared rooms (2-4 people) and three meals per day are included during this training to orient you to Colombian culture, the educational system, working & living in Colombia, and more.
 Excursions and cultural activities included.
 In-country basic TEFL training will be included prior to your teaching, there will also be a period of classroom observations.
 Participants will also have a one-week orientation at their host city to learn more about their classroom and host location.
 Shared accommodations and three-meals a day are included during this one-week orientation.

-One-Way Domestic Transfer to Host City Placement (Placements other than Bogota only)
+One-Way Domestic Transfer to Host City Placement (Placements other than around Bogota)

 Upon completion of the two-week orientation, a one-way domestic flight from Bogota will be included to all participants that are placed to teach in cities other than in or near Bogota.
 A return flight back to Bogotá is not included at the end of your program.